carlosschults/100-days-of-code/log.md

 **Today's Progress**: Skipped a day yesterday.
 It was a very busy day and unfortunately I couldn't find the time to code.
 Today I went back to the challenge, which made justice to the name.
 Tried to download both Git and .Net core on a very poor internet connection.
 After several failed attempts, I gave up on that.
 Then I decided to setup CI on GitHub by using Travis CI.
 After a couple of failed attempts, time is up.
 I will continue tomorrow.

 **Thoughts:** Need to put more thought and effort into preparing beforehand, so poor infrastructure or a slightly busier day don't become impediments.

+### Day 6: April 28, 2019

+**Today's Progress**: Finally fixed my Visual Studio problems by installing Visual Studio 2019.
+Now I can build and test both via command line and via the IDE.
+Added a new test and wrote the production code to made it pass, commited and pushed to GitHub, so I have something to show for it.

+**Thoughts:** TODO: Fix the build on Travis.